Paris, Arkansas: Paris Express

 The Paris Express was founded in 1880, one year after the community of Paris was established, and it is the oldest, continually operating business in the city.
 J.T.
 Perryman was the first publisher, and W.H.H.
 Harley was the first editor.
 During the next five years of its existence, it had several owners.

 In 1885, the weekly Express was purchased from Charles Noble by William M. Greenwood, former publisher of the Chismville Star and an associate with the Fort Smith Daily Tribune.
 Greenwood published the Paris Express for 46 years until his death in 1929.

 Hugh and J.C.
 Park of the Van Buren Press-Argus purchased the Express from the Greenwood estate and then sold it a few months later to Wallace D. Hurley.
 Hurley published the paper until 1939, when it was purchased by John Guion and Robert Breeden.
 Guion was editor and publisher of the Express and a sister paper, the Paris Progress, and in 1946 served as president of the Arkansas Press Association.
 At that time, the Paris company began publishing the Charleston and Greenwood papers.

-The Progress, which was launched in 1910 with J.W.
-Wagner as owner and editor, started out as a semiweekly.
+The Progress was launched in 1910 and started out as a semiweekly.
 In 1920, it was renamed the Paris Progress and in 1927 became a weekly.
-By that time, Leslie and C.E.
-Gray, father and son, were the owners.
-In 1941, it was sold to John Guion.

 The Paris Commercial Press, which was only in business during 1937, became consolidated with the Progress.
 It was also a weekly.

-The papers were purchased in 1976 by Harte-Hanks Communications, Inc., of San Antonio, Texas, from John Guion.
-Victor Schneider continued as publisher.
-On January 1, 1987, the newspaper was purchased by Worrell Enterprises of Lynchburg, Virginia.
+The papers were purchased in 1976 by Harte-Hanks Communications, Inc., of San Antonio, Texas.
 The Paris Express and the Paris Progress were combined into a biweekly bearing the name of Paris Express Progress in January 1977.
 The Paris Express Progress was sold in April 1988 to Westward Communications, a Dallas-based company.

 The biweekly Paris Express Progress combined into a "super" weekly issue on May 17, 1989, called the Paris Express.
 In July 1997, Westward Communications sold to Westward Communications, LLC based out of The Woodlands, Texas.

 Stephens Media Group purchased the Paris Express in March 2000.
-The company is based in Las Vegas, Nevada, with Sherman Frederick, president, and Michael Ferguson, vice president and chief operating officer.
-Vickey Wiggins continued as publisher.

-The Paris Express, located at 22 South Express, currently employs six full-time employees and one part-time employee with a circulation of 3,600.
+The company is based in Las Vegas, Nevada.
+During that timeframe The Paris Express had six full-time employees and a circulation of 3,600.